tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

   not listed as an output and one of whose generating operations belongs to the subgraph.

-Here are some usefull guarantees about an instance of a SubGraphView:
+Here are some useful guarantees about an instance of a SubGraphView:
 * the input (or output) tensors are not internal.
 * the input (or output) tensors are either "connected" or "passthrough".
 * the passthrough tensors are not connected to any of the operation of